Hear the difference: Using CrumplePop's WindRemover

 Checking your audio with professional headphones is fundamental, as they reproduce the sound as it is without enhancing or reducing certain frequencies.

-However, when you’re improving the audio quality of your recordings, you should listen to the audio file without any sort of enhancements so that you can analyze the entirety of the frequency spectrum and make the necessary adjustments accordingly.
+However, when you’re improving your audio quality, you should listen to the audio file without any sort of enhancements so you can analyze the entirety of the frequency spectrum and make the necessary adjustments accordingly.

-Furthermore, studio headphones will help you during the post-production phase, giving you the clarity and transparency necessary to edit the audio.
+Furthermore, studio headphones will help you during the post-production phase, giving clarity and transparency necessary to edit audio.

 Positioning Your Microphone

-We already talked about lavalier microphones and how you should place them on your chest.
-What about the other microphones?
+We already talked about positioning lavalier microphones but what about the other mics?

-The great thing about shotgun mics is that you can place them just outside the range of the video shot and have them pointed directly toward you.
+The great thing about shotgun mics is that you can place them just outside the range of your video shot and have them pointed directly toward you.
 This is the only type of microphone that you can easily place outside the shot and still get professional audio quality.
+That makes them great for use as field recording microphones.

-You’ll need to try different options before finding the perfect position for your microphone, but the best starting point is to place it high in front of you, so it’ll capture your voice directly without obstructing the view.
+You’ll need to try different options before finding the perfect position for your microphone.
+The best starting point is to place it high in front of you, so it’ll capture your voice without obstructing the view.

 Different Pickup Patterns Affect Mic Placement